CoreTweet/CoreTweet/README.md

 This software is licensed under the MIT License.

+The [Json.NET](http://james.newtonking.com/json) is licensed under the MIT License, too.

 ## Website

 To see the document of CoreTweet, visit [our website](http://lambdalice.github.io/CoreTweet/) now!